tilt-dev/tilt.build/blog/_posts/2020-01-03-december-commit-of-the-month.md

 December's commit of the month is [db6695](https://github.com/windmilleng/tilt/commit/db669506c9d040a8ffa608dd152c75fed2646ac8)!

-With this commit Tilt's [helm built-in](https://docs.tilt.dev/api.html#api.helm) now natively supports [Helm 3](https://helm.sh/blog/helm-3-released/).
-While there were some CLI API changes in Helm 3 ([name is now a required parameter](https://helm.sh/docs/faq/#name-or-generate-name-is-now-required-on-install) for `helm template`), if you're using the helm built-in with Tilt you won't have to change anything!
+With this commit, Tilt's [`helm()` built-in](https://docs.tilt.dev/api.html#api.helm) now natively supports [Helm 3](https://helm.sh/blog/helm-3-released/).
+While there were some CLI API changes in Helm 3 (e.g. [name is now a required parameter](https://helm.sh/docs/faq/#name-or-generate-name-is-now-required-on-install) for `helm template`), if you're using the `helm()` built-in with Tilt, you can upgrade to Helm 3 without changing your Tiltfile.
 Tilt automatically detects if you're using Helm 2 or Helm 3 and invokes it appropriately.

-Happy tilting, and happy new year!
+Happy Tilting, and Happy New Year!